GabeScott/standard-works-vault/General Conference/1978 October - Ours Is a Shared Ancestry.md

 # Ours Is a Shared Ancestry

-*By J. Thomas Fyans - Of the Presidency of the First Quorum of the Seventy*
+By Elder J. Thomas Fyans - *Of the Presidency of the First Quorum of the Seventy*

 *Given in the October session of the 1978 General Conference*